-European habitats and species are increasingly under threat and the Habitats Directive (1992/43/EEC) aims to preserve, protect and improve the quality of the environment, including the conservation of natural habitats and of wild fauna and flora.
+European habitats and species are increasingly under threat and the Habitats Directive (1992/43/EEC) aims to preserve, protect and improve the quality of the environment, including the conservation of natural habitats and the habitats of species as well as the species for which the areas have been designated.

 Special Areas of Conservation (SACs) are those sites which have been given greater protection under the Habitats Directive.
+SMR3 relates to Articles 6(1) and (2) of Directive 1992/43/EEC to avoid the deterioration of natural habitats and the habitats of species as well as disturbance of the species for which the areas have been designated, in so far as such disturbance could be significant in relation to the objectives of this Directive

-They have been designated because of a possible threat to the special habitats or species which they contain and to provide increased protection to a variety of animals, plants and habitats of importance to biodiversity both on a national and international scale.
-You must be aware of your responsibilities as an owner/occupier of land within an SAC to ensure that the special features are not inadvertently damaged during the course of land management operations.
+You must be aware of your responsibilities as an owner/occupier/claimant of land within an SAC to ensure that the special features are not damaged during the course of land management operations.